-- Open all hot water faucets one by one until water begins to flow continuously and a chlorine smell is noticeable.
-Include outside shower faucets (if so equipped).
-Close hot water faucets.
-Repeat this process for all cold water faucets. - 10.
-Turn OFF the water pump. - 11.
-Let the solution remain in the tank and lines for at least four hours when disinfecting with 50-PPM residual chlorine.
+- 9. Open all hot water faucets one by one until water begins to flow continuously and a chlorine smell is noticeable.
+Include outside shower faucets (if so equipped). - 10.
+Close the hot water faucets and repeat opening all cold water faucets one by one until you smell chlorine.
+Include outside shower faucets (if swo equipped) and toilet. - 11.
+Turn OFF the water pump. - 12.
+Let the solution remain in the tank & lines for at least four hours when disinfecting with 50-PPM residual chlorine.
 If a shorter time period is desired, then a 100-PPM chlorine concentration should be permitted to sit in the system for at least one hour.